Stochastic Mirror Descent for Convex Optimization with Consensus Constraints: Abstract

 \section{Abstract}

-The mirror descent algorithm is known to be effective in applications where it is beneficial to adapt the mirror map to the underlying geometry of the optimization model.
+The mirror descent algorithm is known to be effective in situations where it is beneficial to adapt the mirror map to the underlying geometry of the optimization model.
 However, the effect of mirror maps on the geometry of distributed optimization problems has not been previously addressed.
-In this paper we propose and study exact distributed mirror descent algorithms in continuous-time under additive noise and present the settings that enable linear convergence rates.
-Our analysis draws motivation from the augmented Lagrangian and its relation to gradient tracking.
+In this paper we study an exact distributed mirror descent algorithm in continuous-time under additive noise.
+We establish a linear convergence rate of the proposed dynamics for the setting of convex optimization.
+Our analysis draws motivation from the Augmented Lagrangian and its relation to gradient tracking.
 To further explore the benefits of mirror maps in a distributed setting we present a preconditioned variant of our algorithm with an additional mirror map over the Lagrangian dual variables.
-This allows our method to adapt to the geometry of the consensus manifold and leads to faster convergence.
-We illustrate the performance of the algorithms in convex settings both with and without constraints.
-We also explore their performance numerically in a non-convex application with neural networks.
+This allows our method to adapt to both the geometry of the primal variables, as well as to the geometry of the consensus constraint.
+We also propose a Gauss-Seidel type discretization scheme for the proposed method and establish its linear convergence rate.
+For certain classes of problems we identify mirror maps that mitigate the effect of the graph's spectral properties on the convergence rate of the algorithm.
+Using numerical experiments we demonstrate the efficiency of the methodology on convex models, both with and without constraints.
+Our findings show that the proposed method outperforms other methods, especially in scenarios where the model's geometry is not captured by the standard Euclidean norm.